silesiacoin/multinet/README.md

 (temporary solution)

 You need to put NAMES of every pod into `static-nodes.json` before deploying.
 They will be replaced with enodes by script in genesis container.

-Example config for 8 nodes:
+The length of array must match `TEKU_CATALYST_NODES` from `values.yaml` Example config for 8 nodes:
 ```json
 [